spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 To launch the task:

-1. Click the option control on the row of task you want to launch and select the **Launch** option.
+1. Click the option control on the row of the task you want to launch and select the **Launch** option.
-   Doing so take you to a form where you can add command line arguments and deployment properties, but we do not need any for this task.
+   Doing so takes you to a form where you can add command line arguments and deployment properties, but we do not need any for this task.

-1. Press **Launch the task**.
+1. Click **Launch the task**.
    Doing so runs the task on the Data Flow server's task platform and records a new task `execution`.
    When the execution is complete, the Status turns to a green color and shows `COMPLETE.`

-1. Select the **Task executions** tab to view a summary of executions for this task, as shown in the following image:
+1. Select the **Task executions** tab to view a summary of executions for this task, as follows:

 ![Task executions](images/SCDF-task-executions.png)